 Even the most sophisticated, secure measures can be rendered useless in the face of simple, human error or lack of knowledge.
 Many devastating attacks are achieved through social engineering and phishing that enable corporate and control system networks to be infected.
 This is preventable with knowledgeable employees and strong administrative policies.

-START making it a point to arm your employees with knowledge.
+- START Making it a point to arm your employees with knowledge.
 Education and training will help your employees understand the basics of cybersecurity, identify potential threats, and realize when they are being targeted.
-Emphasizing and enforcing strong password creation and management are critical to keeping your networks safe, as is following authentication policies for customers and employees.
+Emphasizing and enforcing strong password creation and management are critical to keeping your networks safe, as is following authentication policies for customers and employees. - STOP Peripheral-based exploits.

-STOP peripheral-based exploits.

 USB ports left enabled create the possibility for human error when an unsuspecting employee plugs in a phone to charge or attaches a compromised thumb drive picked up from a vendor event.
-By disabling these ports and establishing and enforcing organizational policies, you can help limit your exposure.

-CONTINUE maintaining vigilance on physical security.

-Lock down control system workstations and servers within dedicated rooms and cabinets.
-Companies must stay on top of and maintaining their physical security systems and access management controls helps protect assets from unauthorized direct access.
+By disabling these ports and establishing and enforcing organizational policies, you can help limit your exposure. - CONTINUE Maintaining vigilance on physical security by locking down control system workstations and servers within dedicated rooms and cabinets.
+Companies must stay on top of maintaining their physical security systems.
+Access management controls help protect assets from unauthorized direct access.

 Defense wins championships.
 By establishing and enforcing these administrative policies, you can prevent your control system from falling victim to unauthorized physical access or exposure to compromised media devices.

-Protect yourself: Build the Right Cybersecurity Coverage
+Protect yourself: Building the Right Cybersecurity Coverage